InfinitySurface/AWSCloudFormation/README.md

 ### Built With

-All 4 .yaml files were editited with the built in AWS CloudFormation Template Designer.
+The database.yaml file was editited with the built in AWS CloudFormation Template Designer.

 The CloudFormation Flowchart was created on Lucidchart.

 ## Getting Started

+There are many ways of deploying your .yaml files to construct the infrastructure above.
+For instance you can use your local SSH or just going right through AWS itself.
+For this case we will be using AWS to deploy our files.

 ### Accessing CloudFormation

-To get started, make sure you have an AWS account created and the 4 given .yaml files to deploy on CloudFormation.
+To get started, make sure you have an AWS account created and the 3 given .yaml files to deploy on CloudFormation.

 Then proceed to your AWS dashboard and search for CloudFormation on the search bar.